Toggle diff (533 lines)

 +@item @code{battdetach} (type: gexp)

-+Handler for battdetach event.
++The handler for the battdetach event.

 +